packofleos/virtues-of-leos/README.md

 * User ranks

 ## About
-This project is licensed under `GNU General Public License v3.0`.
+This project is licensed under `GNU Affero General Public License v3`.